Information on coronavirus vaccination

 What vaccines are administered in Germany?

-A short overview of authorised COVID-19 vaccine products can be found on the website of the Paul Ehrlich Institute.
+A short overview of authorised COVID-19 vaccine products are accessible via the Paul Ehrlich Institute website.
 It does not state whether the preparations are available on the market.

 How will the vaccine be procured in the future?